nostar/DroidStar/README.md

 Add DTMF commands like \*3node, \*1node, \*70, etc in the IAX DTMF box and hit send to send the DTMF string.
 Details on various commands can be found at the AllStar wiki and others.

 # General building instructions
-This software is written primarily in C++ on Linux and requires Qt6 >= Qt6.4, and naturally the devel packages to build.
+This software is written primarily in C++ on Linux and requires Qt6 >= Qt6.5, and naturally the devel packages to build.
 Java, QML (Javascript based), and C# code is also used where necessary.
 The preferred way to obtain Qt is to use the Qt open source online installer from the Qt website.
 Run this installer as a user (not root) to keep the Qt installation separate from your system libs.
 Select the option as shown in this pic https://imgur.com/i0WuFCY which will install everything under ~/Qt.

 In an effort to encourage others to build from source on multiple platforms, there are no longer any external build dependencies.
-In order to build DroidStar with no internal AMBE vocoder, uncomment the the following line in the DroidStar.pro file:
+In order to build DroidStar with no internal AMBE vocoder, uncomment the the following line in the CMakeLists.txt file:
 ```
 DEFINES+=VOCODER_PLUGIN
 ```